nebojsac/Campayn-API/endpoints/lists.md

       "unsubscribeCount" : 1
     }

-Neither of these unsubscribes will not show up in Reporting.
+Neither of these unsubscribes will show up in Reporting.